Skip to content

 Privacy Notice – Safeguarding

-Some members of society are recognised as needing protection, for example children and vulnerable adults.
+Some members of society are recognised as needing protection, for example children and adults at risk.
 If a person is identified as being at risk form harm the ICB is expected as professionals to do what they can to protect the individual.
 In addition, the Integrated Care Board (ICB) is bound by certain specific laws that exist to protect individuals.
 This is called safeguarding.

 Where there is a suspected or actual safeguarding issue the ICB will share information that they hold with other relevant agencies whether or not the individual or their representative agrees.